botpress/openbook-templates/templates/hotel/business.md

 - Contact the reception for prices and availability
 - Conference rooms can host up to 8 persons
 - Food and drink delivery can be arranged by the hotel staff
-- Each business room is equipped with a projector screen and flatscreen TV
+- Each business room is equipped with a projector screen and flat-screen TV

 ## Services / Features / Amenities